 Some of the inFlow’s most notable clients are NASA, Facebook, AT&T, Chicago Bulls, and Google.

-Inflow’s interface is clean and straightforward on both the cloud and Windows versions.
+Inflow’s interface is clean and straightforward on both the cloud and Windows desktop.
 That makes it incredibly functional and easy to use, even for beginners.

 InFlow’s inventory management system has a cloud-based version, which doesn’t offer the software’s full functionality.
 If you want to take advantage of all of inFlow’s features, you’ll have to use the on-premise app.
 And the latter is available for Windows users only.

-Although you can’t run the software on MACs, you can download its mobile version on your iPhone.
-There’s also an Android app.
+However, if you are an Apple fan you can still download the mobile app on your iPhone.
+There’s an Android one, as well.
 Both are quite functional and can turn your smartphone into a barcode scanner, which comes in handy.